PharmD/MBA Dual Degree Program

 PharmD students who qualify for the dual degree program must apply online directly to the RBS MBA program (specifying “dual degree program”).
 Check directly with RBS for information about deadlines and requirements.

-- Applicants to the dual degree program will be informed of their admissions status in the final year of the PharmD Program.
-Once admitted to the MBA program, PharmD students will be considered dual degree candidates.
+- Applicants to the dual degree program will be informed of their admissions status in the final year of the PharmD Once admitted to the MBA program, PharmD students will be considered dual degree candidates.

-- Applicants are not required to take the GMAT exam.
+- Applicants are not required to take the GMAT

-- For scholarship eligibility, students should contact RBS by February of the P4 year to learn about deadlines and requirements.
+- For scholarship eligibility, students should contact RBS by February of the P4 year to learn about deadlines and

 Costs